aws-samples/serverless-stream-processing-at-scale/1_CollectDeIdentify/README.md

 1. Click on the rule with **DeIdentify** in the name.
 It will be prefixed by the CloudFormation stack name, and there will be random characters in the suffix.

 1. Since the query is `SELECT * FROM 'LifeSupportDevice/#'`, all of the messages sent to the **LifeSupportDevice/#** topic trigger the Lambda function & are processed.
-However, you can alter this query to filter the data or send only some attributes along.
+However, you can alter this query to filter the data or send only some attributes.

 1. Now go to the **Lambda** console by clicking the **Services** dropdown in the top left corner.

 1. Click on the **DeIdentify** Lambda function.

-1. Under the **Monitoring** tab, you can see some quick stats on invocation and errors, etc. Since you only sent one message so far, you should only see one dot in each of these graphs.
+1. Under the **Monitoring** tab, you can see quick stats on invocation and errors, etc. Since you only sent one message so far, you should only see one dot in each of these graphs.

 	![DeIdentify Monitoring Tab](Screenshots/deidentify-monitoring.png)

-1. You can see some more detail about invocations by clicking on **View logs in CloudWatch**.
+1. You can see more detail about invocations by clicking on **View logs in CloudWatch**.

 1. Click on the latest (closest to the top) **Log Stream**.